ska-telescope/ska-oso-pht-ui/docs/src/userGuide/ObservationPage.rst

 Actions
 +++++++++++++++++++

+.. |success| image:: /images/successIcon.png
+   :width: 6%
+   :alt: View icon

+- **Link an observation to a target**: When an observation is selected by clicking on it, it can be linked by clicking the thick box of target.
+This triggers a request to calculate the sensitivity results.

+  The sensitivity calculator results for the linked target-observation can be seen by clicking on the |success| icon.

 - **Edit an observation**: Available via the appropriate icon in the list of observations.
 Once clicked, the selected observation is displayed in a form identical to the 'Add Observation page', with the titling of the form and buttons changed to reflect the different functionality upon completion.

   Upon completion of this action, any affected Sensitivity Calculation results will be replaced, so it is encouraged to check that the results are still appropriate.
 Also affected may be any Data Products, so these should also be checked to ensure suitability.
 While on this page, you can cancel the edit proess if you choose to.